 Both are perfectly understandable.
 This is an unprecedented situation, where so much seems out of our control.
 We encourage you to talk about what you’re feeling.
 Sharing your concerns with a friend, neighbor or family member can help.
 And know that if you’re feeling this way, chances are others are, too, and would welcome the chance to connect.

 If you need more help, you may need to talk with your doctor.
 Call and find out what to do about how you are feeling.
 There are online support groups and phone lines, too.
 Here are a few: nami.org and the Institute on Aging’s Friendship Line: 1-800-971-0016.

-Q: I received an email/text/saw a post on Facebook about ordering a coronavirus test product that will protect me from getting (or test me for) coronavirus.
+Q: I received an email/text/saw a post on Facebook about ordering a coronavirus test product.
 Will this work?